developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxAppManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use Mx features introduced in EMDK for Android API to perform device configurations.
+This guide will walk you through creating an EMDK For Android application that will use MX features introduced in EMDK for Android API to perform device configurations.
 Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will help configuring and managing device applications using the [AppManager](../../mx/appmgr) feature of EMDK Profiles.

 Using this feature, a user can perform various App Management operations such as: